Complete characterization of $2$-near perfect numbers with exactly 2 prime factors: Introduction

-\begin{conjecture}There were only finitely many $2$-near perfect numbers of the form $2^k p^m$ for $m\geq 3$. \end{conjecture} Our main results disprove Conjecture \ref{our wrong conjecture}, subject to the standard conjecture that there are infinitely many Mersenne primes.
-More concretely, we give a complete classification of $2$-near perfect numbers of the form $2^k p^m$ where $m \geq 3$.
-In particular, we intend to show the following.
+\begin{conjecture}There are only finitely many $2$-near perfect numbers of the form $2^k p^m$ for $m\geq 3$. \end{conjecture} Our main results disprove Conjecture \ref{conj:finitely_many}, subject to the widely believed conjecture that there are infinitely many Mersenne primes.
+We give a complete classification of $2$-near perfect numbers of the form $2^k p^m$ where $m \geq 3$.

 \begin{theorem} Let $n=2^kp^m$ be $2$-near perfect with $p$ an odd prime and $m\ge3$.
 Then $m=3$, $p=2^{k+1}-1$, and the omitted divisors are $p$ and $p^2$. \end{theorem}